AVSimulation/SCANeR-Quick-Starts/Pages/HT_Change_work_environment/HT_Change_work_environment.md

 # Step 3.
 Check which configuration you are using

-You want to see if you are in the configuration you want to be? :grey_question:
+You want to see if you are in the configuration you want to be:grey_question:
 This information is accessible in the main supervisor window of SCANeR studio :point_down:

 ![](./assets/configuration_YouAre.png)